 Some people buy minerals and immediately throw out the labels - there are a few reasons you might not want to do that.

 Storage - Documentation

-page 2 - thinking about storage
+page 3 - thinking about the future of your collection

 If you have no interest in maximizing the financial return on your minerals or no interested in maintaining the scientific value of your mineral collection - then i guess you can throw out the labels.

 A few rock and mineral dealers today try to maintain the whole history of the minerals they sale.
 Ideally, you should want to know who originally found the item, the location where the mineral was found, the name of the collectors that have own the piece.
 And, of course the mineral name.
 To retain any scientific value the minimal information a mineral label should have is the name of the mineral and the location it was found.

 Mineral with locality information are more valuable than minerals that lack the information.
 But, how do you insure the locality information will be paired to the specimen when it comes time to resale, particularly if it is your children, or grandchildren, who end up disposing of your collection?